crisperdue/prooftoys-site/content/inference.md

 Other patterns of reasoning also work this way, including proof by contradiction, for example using the tautology `(not a => F) => a`.

+In the proof builder, the word "chain" in a menu item usually indicate some form of forward reasoning.

 ### About true statements and T

 Replacing an expression with something equal to it is a fundamental